 The Environmental Forensic Sciences Centre is a specialized university workplace focused on applied research of forensic methods used for evidence in cases of crime against wildlife and on professional support of state administration authorities in this area.
-The Centre is a consortium of research institutes – Institute for Environmental Studies of the Charles University, Nuclear Physics Institute of the Czech Academy of Sciences and Forensic DNA Service ltd.
+The Centre is a consortium of research institutes – Institute for Environmental Studies of the Charles University, Nuclear Physics Institute of the Czech Academy of Sciences and other experts.

 The departments are equipped with advanced technologies and analytical techniques, often quite unique in the Czech Republic.
 The centre is staffed by scientists and practitioners, including three judicial experts.
 The instrumentation, the association of scientific capacities and their interconnection with applied practice enables effective targeting of research and an increase in the quality of professional support for investigations.

 The Environmental Forensic Sciences Centre is also CITES registered Scientific Institution.

 Centre’s aim is to provide expert assistance to public authorities while researching and developing forensic methods that are most needed in practice.
 There has been no similar workplace in the Czech Republic so far, it is a completely new and unique approach that reflects the requirements of the Czech Action Plan for combating illegal trade in endangered species of animals and plants approved by the Government on 20 January 2020.